rtnAyush/The-Web-Wonders/README.md

 bash
 cd attendance-tracker

-3. Open the index.html file in your web browser to access the attendance tracker and timetable.
+3. Open the link in your web browser to access the attendance tracker and timetable.

 ## Features
 1. Realtime timetable - Easy to track changes in the timetable and ensure that last second changes to the timetable reach the student